alythobani/stay-habby/README.md

 # Stay Habby

-A habit tracker app, originally started by [Arie Milner](https://github.com/amilner42/habby) and later turned into my baby.
+A habit tracker app, originally started by [Arie Milner](https://github.com/amilner42/habby) and currently only further developed by me.

 ![Screenshot on April 15, 2019](screenshots/2019-04-15.png)